larq/larq/docs/guide.md

-# User Guide

-To build a Quantized Neural Network (QNN), Larq introduces the concept of [quantized layers](https://larq.dev/api/layers/) and [quantizers](https://larq.dev/api/quantizers/).
-A quantizer defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.
+If you are new to Larq and/or Binarized Neural Networks (BNNs), this is the right place to start.
+Below we summarize the key concepts you need to understand to work with BNNs.

+## Quantizer

+A [quantizer](https://larq.dev/api/quantizers/) defines an operation that quantizes a vector, as well as a pseudo-gradient that is used for automatic differentation.
+This pseudo-gradient is in general not the true gradient.

+Generally you will find quantizers throughout the network to quantize activations.
+This is because most layers output integers, even if all inputs are binary, because they sum over multiple binary values.

+It is also common to apply quantizers to the weights during training.
+This is necessary when relying on real-valued latent-weights to accumulate non-binary update steps, a common optimization strategy for BNNs.
+After training is finished, the real-valued weights and associated quantization operations can be discarded.

+### Pseudo-Gradient

+The true gradient of a quantizer is in general zero almost everywhere and therefore cannot be used for gradient descent.
+Instead, optimization of BNNs rely on what we call pseudo-gradients, which are used during back-propagation.
+In the documentation for each quantizer you will find the definition and a graph of the pseudo-gradient.

+## Quantized Layers

-Each quantized layer requires an `input_quantizer` and a `kernel_quantizer` that describe the way of quantizing the incoming activations and weights of the layer respectively.
+Each [quantized layers](https://larq.dev/api/layers/) requires an `input_quantizer` and a `kernel_quantizer` that describe the way of quantizing the incoming activations and weights of the layer respectively.
 If both `input_quantizer` and `kernel_quantizer` are `None` the layer is equivalent to a full precision layer.

 A quantized layer computes